A topic from the subject of Decomposition in Chemistry.

 Introduction

 Decomposition is a chemical reaction in which a compound breaks down into simpler substances.
 The rate of decomposition is affected by several factors, including temperature, surface area, concentration, and the presence of a catalyst.
+This experiment will demonstrate the effect of temperature on the rate of decomposition.

 Materials

-2 large beakers 2 balloons
+• 2 large beakers

-1 tablespoon of baking soda 1 tablespoon of vinegar
+• 1 tablespoon of baking soda

-* 1 stop watch or timer
+• 1 stopwatch or timer

 Procedure

-5. Start the stop watch or timer.
+5. Start the stopwatch or timer.

 Results